radar/ryanbigg.com/juniors/qa.md

 <a name='applicants' href='#applicants'><h3>How many people have applied?
 What are the chances of getting in the JEP? / How many people are you taking?</h3></a>

-For our first program, we received 130 applicants and were aiming to take on 3 people, but ended up taking on 5.
+For our first program, we received 130 applicants, and about 70 got through to the coding test stage.
+We were aiming to take on 3 people, but ended up taking on 5.

-For our 2nd program, we received 108 applicants and are aiming to hire 6 people, as that's what we have space for in our organisation at this point in time.
+For our 2nd program, I'm not ready to discuss exact numbers yet, but we're hiring 6 people as that's what we have space for in our organisation at this point in time.
 That's the bad news, because it's a very competitive process and this job is in pretty high demand.
+I'd love to hire more as I can clearly see there's a lot of juniors trying to break into the coding world.

-The good news is that if we reject you at an step of our interview process we will give you personalised feedback on what you could've done better so that when you apply next time you'll have a better chance of meeting our expectations then.
+The good news is that if we reject you at any step of our interview process we will give you personalised feedback on what you could've done better.
+This is so that when you apply next time you'll have a better chance of meeting our expectations then.

 Culture Amp does this because we're a feedback-oriented company, and we strongly believe a flat "no thanks" from us is not great feedback for anyone, juniors included.
+I've received enough "no thanks" in my time to know how utterly crushing that could be, so I don't want to inflict that kind of thing on anyone else.

 <a name='qualities' href='#qualities'>
   <h3>What are the main 2-3 qualities you are looking for in the JEP (apart from technical)?</h3>